Join The 2021-2022 NYU Wagner Review Staff!

 Managing Editor, Events and Outreach

-This role is responsible for raising the profile of the The Wagner Review through partnerships with other student groups and through planning and managing the Review’s events.
+This role is responsible for raising the profile of the NYU Wagner Review through partnerships with other student groups and through planning and managing the Review’s events.
 The events consist of the annual Policy Memo Competition, along with 2-3 additional events that highlight policy and advocacy communications in New York City and beyond.